 This card does come with a few additional Aeroplan-related perks, although they’re of limited value, since they can only be used on Aeroplan reward bookings on Air Canada flights.
 These include priority check-in and boarding and a complimentary first checked bag, as well as a one-time Maple Leaf Lounge pass.

 Since these are only usable on Air Canada flights redeemed with Aeroplan, though, you’ll probably only find them useful when redeeming miles for travel within North America (as redeeming miles for long-haul Air Canada flights is usually horrible value).

 The insurance benefits on the CIBC Aerogold Visa Card for Business are quite good.
-It’s lacking the emergency medical insurance that you’ll find on premium credit cards like the American Express Platinum Card, but has quite a comprehensive suite of other important insurances, such as:
+It has quite a comprehensive suite of other important insurances, such as: